williamouyang/okta.github.io/_source/_docs/how-to/refresh-tokens.md

 ## How to Get a Refresh Token

+(jakub.todo) This breaks the structure of the other sections.
+We don't cover how to get an access or ID token in the previous two sections, why cover how to get a refresh token here?

 Cover what grant flows and what scope you need to get one

 The following combinations of grant type and scope will return a Refresh token: